cockroachdb/docs/cockroach-commands.md

 For many common `cockroach` flags, such as `--port` and `--user`, you can set environment variables once instead of manually passing the flags each time you execute commands.

 - To find out which flags support environment variables, see the documentation for each [command](#commands).
-- To output the current configuration of CockroachDB environment variables, run `./cockroach debug env`.
+- To output the current configuration of CockroachDB and other environment variables, run `env`.

 CockroachDB prioritizes command flags, environment variables, and defaults as follows: